askeluv/most-frequent-words/README.md

 # 100 Most Frequent Words

 A mini project aiming to set up web pages containing the 100 most frequent words for different languages.
-Currently it's designed to be lightweight, fetching data directly form online frequency lists, meaning that no data is stored locally.
-This also means that data is scraped and loaded every time the page is loaded, which of course is really slow!
+Currently it's designed to be lightweight, fetching data directly from online frequency lists, meaning that no data is stored locally.
+This also means that data is scraped every time the page is loaded, which of course is really slow!

 The next steps are to:
 1. Create an appealing stylesheet